 The Healing Is In The Return

-Sharon Salzberg is a Buddhist teacher and author — and co-founder of the Insight Meditation Society in Barre, MA.
-She is the author of 11 books, including Real Happiness, Lovingkindness, and most recently, Real Change: Mindfulness To Heal Ourselves and the World.
+Sharon Salzberg is one of the original three young Americans who traveled to India in the 1960s and ‘70s and introduced Buddhist meditation into mainstream Western culture.
+She is a globally renowned meditation teacher and co-founder of the Insight Meditation Society in Barre, Massachusetts.
+Her books include Real Happiness, Lovingkindness, and most recently, Real Change: Mindfulness To Heal Ourselves and the World.

 Krista Tippett, host: I’ve been in conversation with Sharon Salzberg since this show began.
 In the thick of pandemic isolation and racial reckoning, I invited her to mull over the matter of being alive and finding meaning amidst rupture.
 She is one of the most esteemed teachers of meditation in the world.
 And she’s credited as one of the founding three who introduced Buddhist practices into mainstream Western culture, in the 1970s, its psychological acuity, contemplative depths, and practical tools for living.
 Sharon helps far-flung people apply these in everyday life and at extreme edges of reality.
 She’s had a sustained presence to the families of Parkland, Florida, since the school shooting there.